obycode/DSCAlarmSmartThings/README.md

 <img src="https://cloud.githubusercontent.com/assets/5625006/6100596/3478d29e-afd8-11e4-9dfe-2945dfd7754a.PNG" width="200px"  />

 * StatusTile -  Same as the main tile.
 Shows status of system
+* Disarm - disarms the system.
+In case you accidently press the Panic key once or twice, and do not wish to activate a panic alarm, Disarm will reset the panic sequence.
 * Stay - Activates the system in Stay node
 * Away - Activates the system in Away mode
 * Chime - toggles chime mode